 You’re coming to the Amalfi Coast to stare in awe at the classic cliff-lined architecture as much as the coast itself, and there’s nary a better place to do it than on the balcony of this two-bed, four-person villa.
 You’ll be within walking distance of the town center and the cathedral of Amalfi, but good luck pulling yourself away from the views.
 This one is among the more pricey options on the list, but when split between two couples, you’ll still be able to dine with class.

 You’ll have to walk 100 steps to reach Chiara’s House (or pay 1 euro for an elevator), but the sweeping vista is worth the effort.
 Every room looks out towards the deep blue sea.
 You’ll be less than a mile from the town center, enough to relax over a bottle of fine Biancolella on the balcony without being hounded by the noise of bustling tourists below.

 11. Coloftseum in Rome

 This loft offers everything you need for a stay in Rome.
 It’s located in the ancient neighborhood of Rione Monti, within walking distance of the Colosseum in a district loaded with excellent dining, drinking, and culture-seeking options.
-There’s one bed, but the owner allows up to three people to go in on this cozy spot at $129/night.
+There’s one bed, but the owner allows up to three people to go in on this cozy spot.